 Years of Service: Calculation – Calculating years of service shall be done using the anniversary date of the first contract date plus any prior years of service credited.
 The first year of one’s contract shall be considered the academic staff member’s first year (unless otherwise stipulated in the contract) and the anniversary date begins the next year of service.

-(AS Doc 106, 8/17)
+(AS Doc 106, 8/17) (AS Doc 137, 4/23)

 Functional Areas